 I have had a lot of fun trying out new kombucha flavors this summer.
 In fact, I have three gallons of kombucha brewing at this very moment.
 This week I tried making lemon ginger kombucha for the first time, and it is amazing.
+It’s also one of my 5 favorite kombucha flavors for beginners.

 This post may contain affiliate links.